brimanning/simplevideo/README.md

 About simplevideo
 ===

 __Note: This library is still very much in an alpha state.
-I haven't tested older versions of browsers, much mobile support, nor I have tested many versions of Flash.
-The latest versions of Firefox, Chrome, and Safari on Mac OSX 10.9.
-I'm hoping to test other cases in the near future.__
+Older versions of browsers, mobile support, nor many versions of Flash have been tested yet. simplevideo works without issue in the latest versions of Firefox, Chrome, and Safari on Mac OSX 10.9.
+More testing will happen in the near future.__

 The aim of simplevideo is to create a very light-weight interface for video on the web. videojs and JW Player are great on their own merits, but some developers need a simpler solution that's much closer to the video element itself. simplevideo aims to be that lower-level solution.